websemantics/hotdraw.js/README.md

 Hotdraw.js has been built with the [Oea.svg Framework](http://oeasvg.com).
 Oea.svg is a library that enables building GUI applications on SVG following Java Abstract Window Toolkit (AWT) model.

+The GUI components used in Hotdraw.js have Microsoft Windows Look & Feel.
+However, it is as easy to plugin other Look & Feel themes to the AWT.js widgets exactly as with Java applications.

 ## Aims

 The [aim](http://www.jhotdraw.org) of making Hotdraw.js an open-source project is: